Jackson Walker Commends San Angelo Attorney Carmen Symes Dusek on Her Investiture as 51st District Court Judge

-On November 12, 2018, Texas Governor Greg Abbott appointed Senior Counsel Carmen Symes Dusek to the 51st Judicial District Court in Coke, Irion, Schleicher, Sterling, and Tom Green Counties.
+Carmen’s investiture took place 32 days after Texas Governor Greg Abbott appointed her to the 51st Judicial District Court in Coke, Irion, Schleicher, Sterling, and Tom Green Counties.
 She is set to remain in this position until December 31, 2020, or until a successor shall be duly elected and qualified.

-In a statement regarding her appointment, Carmen said: “I am honored to have been chosen by Governor Abbott from a pool of well-respected applicants who are all outstanding trial attorneys, and I am humbled to succeed Judge Barbara Walther, one of the most respected and experienced trial judges in Texas.
+Upon the announcement of her appointment on November 12, 2018, Carmen stated: “I am honored to have been chosen by Governor Abbott from a pool of well-respected applicants who are all outstanding trial attorneys, and I am humbled to succeed Judge Barbara Walther, one of the most respected and experienced trial judges in Texas.
 I look forward to serving the people within the 51st Judicial District.
 I promise to work hard, treat parties and attorneys before the Court with dignity and respect, and to ensure that the laws of the great State of Texas are applied with fairness and impartiality.”

 Lawyer From Historic Child Custody Dispute Returns to Court—as Judge